Robert Sands (artist)

-Robert is the owner and founder of Terminal Graphics; a Pittsburgh-based design firm recognized both locally and internationally.
+Sands is the owner and founder of Terminal Graphics, a Pittsburgh-based design firm recognized both locally and internationally.
 His company specializes in imaginative and vibrant sets, lighting designs, large-scale entertainment presentations, advertising campaigns, electronic graphics and video/web productions.
-Robert’s designs have been procured by such clients as: Wired Magazine, Allstate Insurance Company, GE Capital, The Ford Motor Company, National Baseball Hall of Fame, and the H.J.
-Heinz Company.
+His designs have been procured by Wired, Allstate, GE Capital, Ford, National Baseball Hall of Fame, Heinz, and other clients.

-Aside from his interests in graphic design, Robert's private life is spent as a painter and fine artist.
-Most of his graphic designs even, have begun as hand-rendered images in acrylics, pastels, or pencil.
-In the 1990s, advancements in computer graphic design allowed for new adjustments to old renderings, and he embraced the computer as tool in advancing the possibilities of his work.
+Sands' private life is spent as a painter and fine artist.
+Most of his graphic designs have begun as hand-rendered images in acrylics, pastels, or pencil.
+During the 1990s, advancements in computer graphic design allowed for new adjustments to old renderings, and he embraced the computer as tool in advancing the possibilities of his work.